rocketjishao/tagSeq/README.md

-# NAD-tagSeq data analysis procedure
+# tagSeq data analysis procedure

 ## 1. Run pycoQC in MiniConda3 active virtual environment
    To visualize the summary file generated from the sequencing and do the quality control analysis of the basecalling results: